 Changes or deficiencies in certain hormones may be involved in the development of rheumatoid arthritis.

 There is no single test that diagnoses rheumatoid arthritis.
-In its initial stages it may be difficult to distinguish rheumatoid arthritis from other forms of arthritis.
+In its initial stages it may be difficult to distinguish rheumatoid arthritis from other forms of connective tissue inflammation, such as gout, systemic lupus erythematosus (SLE), and fibromyalgia.
 In order to diagnose rheumatoid arthritis a doctor will usually undertake the following: